davireis/jupyter-scala/README.md

 Ensure the [coursier](https://github.com/alexarchambault/coursier) launcher is available in the `PATH`.
 On OS X, `brew install --HEAD paulp/extras/coursier` should install it.

-In Windows environment you should use the
-`bitsadmin /transfer downloadCoursierCli https://git.io/coursier-cli "%cd%\coursier"`
-and
-`bitsadmin /transfer downloadCoursierBat https://git.io/coursier-bat "%cd%\coursier.bat"` commands to install coursier.
+For Windows environment check the [Coursier installation](https://get-coursier.io/docs/cli-installation) website to install coursier.

 Testing coursier availability:
 `coursier --help`